My One Line a Day Journal Taught Me Five Important Lessons

 Entry from July 2013: We lost the baby.
 I feel like we’re in a nightmare.

-There was more.
-I can’t bring myself to type it all out honestly.
+That what really all I could say that day.
 But that memory written down matters.
 It matters so much.
 And so do the entries from October 2013.
 And January 2014.